 Overuse injuries, such as tendinitis and chronic muscle strain, are common in the knees because they are constantly in use.
 However, the knees may also be subject to acute injuries, such as sprains, strains, and dislocation.
 Knee pain can also be affected by referred pain from a pinched sciatic nerve, as the nerve travels through your knees.
 Imbalances in your stance or gait may cause abnormal stresses and premature wear-and-tear in your knees, resulting in painful symptoms or arthritis.

 Perhaps one of the most common (and most painful) causes of knee pain is an ACL injury.
 The anterior cruciate ligament (ACL) is in the knee and can be injured or torn when it is harshly twisted in the wrong way.
 ACL tears are especially common in athletes, including those who participate in sports such as gymnastics, football, soccer, tennis, or downhill skiing.

 The treatments at Vineyard Complementary Medicine can help to greatly reduce your knee pain.
 In many cases, it can even relieve it altogether, sparing you the need for potentially harmful medication or surgical correction.
 Our practitioners will examine your knee for signs of misalignment or structural damage, in addition to examining your stance, posture, gait, and range of motion.
 After your physical exam is complete, our practitioners will prescribe a comprehensive plan, aimed at relieving unnatural stresses and strains, and normalizing your joint function.
 This may include any combination of our available treatments.

 It is time to take a stand against your knee pain.
-Contact Vineyard Complementary Medicine today at West Tisbury, MA to speak with us, and get started on the path toward long-lasting pain relief.
+Contact Vineyard Complementary Medicine today at Edgartown, MA to speak with us, and get started on the path toward long-lasting pain relief.
 Your knees will be glad you did!